Engee documentation

 Assumptions and limitations

-For the battery thermal modelling option, you provide attenuation data only for operation at the reference temperature.
-The unit applies the same multipliers , and to the parameter values corresponding to the second temperature.
+• For the battery thermal modelling option, you provide attenuation data only for operation at the reference temperature.
+The block applies the same multipliers λ , λ and λ to the parameters values corresponding to the second temperature.

-When using the thermal block modelling options, use caution when operating at temperatures outside the temperature range limited by the Measurement temperature and Second measurement temperature parameter values.
+• When using the thermal block modelling options, use caution when operating at temperatures outside the temperature range limited by the Measurement temperature and Second measurement temperature parameters.
 The unit uses linear interpolation for the coefficients of the derivative equations, and simulation results may become unphysical outside this range.

 Ports